Ohio State settling some suits over doc abuse; cost unclear

 No one has publicly defended Strauss as dozens of men have recounted how the abuse has caused long-lasting harm to their health and relationships.

-Their lawsuits against Ohio State alleged it violated the federal Title IX law that bars sex discrimination in education.
+In lawsuits against Ohio State, they alleged the school violated the federal Title IX law that bars sex discrimination in education.
 The university initially argued those claims were time-barred by law.

 Beyond the litigation, Ohio State and some of its former employees face more scrutiny.